Last Updated on April 24, 2019 by Michael Joseph

-But if you’re watching your carb count, then some vegetables are better than others.
+But if you’re sticking to foods low in carbs, then some vegetables are better than others.

 This article will list some of the best low carb vegetables, complete with nutritional information, and their health benefits.